scottmm374/web_scraper/README.md

 _Information to help with different behaviors observed while scraping the website._

+We chose to use Date ranges to avoid a lot of the behaviors that made scraping this site difficult.
+Date ranges will have to adjust depending on the size and activity of the country.
+Most countries seem to work well with a one week date range.
+Larger countries most likely will need a much smaller range.
+USA I imagine may need a 1 -3 day range max during busiest times.

 - Previous events **Only goes back one year** based off Today's date.
 - Upcoming Events listed up to 5 years based off Today's date.
+- If a Search in a specific date range for events does not have any upcoming events, the website will fill with previous random events.
+I added a search for the element (text) that if present, that page will be skipped, and move onto the next one, otherwise the data is no good.
+I originally targetd ID=12, but occasionally a page does not have this present, so it was inconsistent, and skipping pages with legitimate events.
 - If not logged in, Country specific event pages only allow 200 max events to be viewed, and only 400 max for date ranges.
+  - Scrolling behaviors as well as Max events shown has changed slightly, instead of 40 events views per scroll, there seems to be about 140 or so before login is prompted.
 - https://10times.com/events/by-country Events number per country is the Total Events, previous and upcoming per country.
 - https://10times.com/{country} Each Country events page, left column, listed countries (These numbers represent Upcoming events)
-- Country specific event page listings changed to allow 140 events before Login required (Note: lazy scroll seems to be gone?).
-Used to allow 40 per scroll, up to 200 events before loggin in.
-- Data collecting can differ from page to page, as far as what to target to collect data.
+- Data collecting can differ from one event page to another, as far as what to target to collect data.
+I've had to adjust targeted elements as I run the scrapper, because a handful of events have a slightly different structure to them.

 ### Robots.txt :robot: